codelucas/flask_reddit/README.md

 - flask_reddit has tasks which must **occur on a regular time intervals**.
 To make this happen, we use the `crontab`, which is present on UNIX systems.

+A crontab is a dash which allows you to specify what programs to run and how often.
+I've provided flask_reddit's example crontab in the root directory as `jobs.cron`.

+To view your current crontab, run `crontab -l`.
+To edit your crontab, run `crontab -e`.

+Please paste the contents of `jobs.cron` into your crontab by running `crontab -e` and pasting!
+More directions are present in the `jobs.cron` file.

 - Run the gunicorn server.
 You won't have to do this ever again if `supervisor` is set up properly.